 Augustus, at the same time, gave Farhad (called by the Romans Phraates) an unusual gift - an Italian slave-girl, called Mousa.
-Farhad promoted her to the status of most favoured wife, and she bore him a son, known as Phraataces (little Phraates).
+Farhad, impressed by her seductive beauty promoted her from concubine to the status of most favoured wife, and eventually to queen. and she bore him a son, known as Phraataces (little Phraates).

 Mousa, known also as "Thea Ourania", queen of heaven

-On her advice, Farhad sent young members of his family off to Rome - not as hostages, but doubtless for their education!
+On her advice, Farhad sent his elder sons and his grandsons off to Rome - not as hostages, but doubtless for their education!
 From the Res Gestae: